openstack/openstack-manuals/doc/config-reference/source/tables/neutron-openvswitch_agent.rst

    * - **[OVS]**
      -
    * - ``bridge_mappings`` =
      - (List) Comma-separated list of <physical_network>:<bridge> tuples mapping physical network names to the agent's node-specific Open vSwitch bridge names to be used for flat and VLAN networks.
 The length of bridge names should be no more than 11.
 Each bridge must exist, and should have a physical network interface configured as a port.
 All physical networks configured on the server should have mappings to appropriate bridges on each agent.
 Note: If you remove a bridge from this mapping, make sure to disconnect it from the integration bridge as it won't be managed by the agent anymore.
-Deprecated for ofagent.
    * - ``datapath_type`` = ``system``
      - (String) OVS datapath to use. 'system' is the default value and corresponds to the kernel datapath.
 To enable the userspace datapath set this value to 'netdev'.
    * - ``int_peer_patch_port`` = ``patch-tun``